 What is Borderline Personality Disorder?

 Borderline Personality Disorder (BPD) is a complex disorder.
-Prominent symptoms include suicidal gestures and attempts, self injury (cutting, burning), aggressive outbursts, impulsivity and emotional reactivity; all of which typically manifest themselves within the context of interpersonal relationships.
+Prominent symptoms include suicidal gestures and attempts, self-injury (cutting, burning), aggressive outbursts, impulsivity, and emotional reactivity; all of which typically manifest themselves within the context of interpersonal relationships.
 There has been an ongoing discussion in psychiatry about whether impulsive aggression, mood changes and emotional vulnerability are at the core of the disorder.
-DBT assumes that BPD stems from emotional dysregulation in the presence of an invalidating (overcritical, judgmental, abusive) environment.
-When faced with normal emotions like fear, sadness, anger or joy; individuals with BPD are unable to effectively regulate those emotions.
-Unregulated emotions that do not become manageable within a reasonable amount of time strongly influence the individual’s interpretations of events and color their interactions with people, leading to chaotic interpersonal relationships, impulsivity and self destructive behaviors.
+DBT assumes that BPD stems from emotional dysregulation in the presence of an invalidating (over critical, judgmental, abusive) environment.
+When faced with normal emotions like fear, sadness, anger, or joy; individuals with BPD are unable to regulate those emotions effectively.
+Unregulated emotions that do not become manageable within a reasonable amount of time strongly influence the individual’s interpretations of events and color their interactions with people, leading to chaotic interpersonal relationships, impulsivity, and self-destructive behaviors.